 - Amir Vera.
 “Border patrol agent’s gender reveal party ignited a 47,000-acre wildfire.”
 CNN.
 Updated October 2, 2018.

 - Andrea Diaz.
 “Officials release video from gender reveal party that ignited a 47,000-acre wildfire.”
 CNN.
 Updated November 18, 2018.

 Suggested Reading and Ways to Help

 - Gender Reveal Podcast: What the heck is gender?
-Molly Woodstock (they/them), host and resident gender detective, amplifies the stories of nonbinary and transgender individuals as well as providing the show free educational tool for folks seeking to learn more about gender.
+Tuck Woodstock (they/them), host and resident gender detective, amplifies the stories of nonbinary and transgender individuals as well as providing the show free educational tool for folks seeking to learn more about gender.
 If you’re new to gender issues, there are Gender 101, 201, 301, etc. episodes.

 - Intentionalist: (Seattle, Portland OR, and Phoenix) A database of small diverse businesses.
 You can search by businesses/services owned by women, veterans, families, LGBTQ folks, people with disabilities, and/or social enterprises.

 - Washington Immigration Solidarity Network (WAISN): WAISN is a network of immigrant and refugee-rights organizations and individuals distributed across the state that strives to protect, serve and strengthen communities across the state.
 People in Washington can sign up or get more information about becoming a sponsor for a trans asylum-seeker here.